Drift wood (a beginners guide to Aqua running) by Dave Moir

 The diagnosis was on a Friday evening in mid-January, so a hurried posting on Facebook for advice on Aqua running resulted in several offers of help to show me what to do, a belt and a training plan.
 One thing you can say about TBH, is that if you want advice about anything running related, then just ask and you shall receive.

 So Sunday was my first session at the East End pool, and Paul Routledge met me there to show me the ropes (or the anti-wave floating lines as they are known in the swimming world) and he also kindly gave me a belt.
 I did an hour with Paul and learned a lot, the good thing is that they always keep the pool really clean with the best pentair whisperflow pool pump so is easy and cool to train here.
 The general theory is you keep in deep water so you don’t touch the bottom, replicate the running action, try to keep upright and don’t use your arms too much to pull yourself through the water.
 Your pace and the distance you cover is irrelevant, it’s the intensity and time that matters.
 Even when you “sprint” you don’t go much faster than the normal pace, hence you end up half the speed of the driftwood.
-You probably won’t be able to get your heart rate up to land running levels, but allegedly as you lose more heat to water than air, you burn more calories (not sure why I’ve put weight on then!!).
+You probably won’t be able to get your heart rate up to land running levels, but allegedly as you lose more heat to water than air, you burn more calories while swimming, and you can keep every pool clean if you get the right equipment for it, the review here can show you the best equipment for this.

 My second show and tell session was with Jo Gascoigne-Owens from Alnwick Harriers, who turned out to be a very accomplished aqua runner.
 I think she has trained for half and full marathons, predominantly training in the pool, still managing to post very impressive times.
 Jo very politely suggested I ditch the belt, as it makes it all a too easy.
 It may however (as I’m a little on the skinny side, she further explained) cause me to be lower in the water than her, particularly as ladies tend to be more buoyant due to body morphology.
 Jo showed me a great range of exercises she has devised over the years, and it soon became evident that she was a much stronger aqua runner than me, being able to do lengths without a belt and her hands behind her back (I’ve tried this regularly since, and it took me until week 5 to be able to complete a 2 X 10 length session with my hands behind my back).
 Again a steep learning curve, but a great offer from Jo to share her experience and knowledge of aqua running with me.